Southeastern to collect discarded Christmas trees to enhance wetlands

 by: Tonya Lowentritt

-a gift after Christmas this year.
-Discarded Christmas trees can be dropped off and
+environment a gift after Christmas this year.
+Discarded Christmas trees can be dropped

-used for a student conservancy project rather than throwing them out with the trash.
+off and used for a wetland restoration rather than throwing them out with the trash.

 “We can put the old Christmas trees to work in our area marshland while also reducing the waste stream going into landfills,” said Rob Moreau, manager of Southeastern’s Turtle Cove Environmental Research Station located on Pass Manchac between lakes Pontchartrain and Maurepas.

-Although grant funding from the state ended years ago, local partners have stepped up with donations to fund the collection of trees and make the project possible.
-This marks the 23rd straight year Southeastern has conducted its recycled tree program.
+Although grant funding from the state for Christmas Tree recycling in many areas ended years ago, local partners have stepped up with donations to fund the collection of trees and make the project possible.
+This marks the 25th straight year Southeastern has conducted its recycled tree program.
 Moreau depends on volunteers and students to deploy the trees in the Manchac wetlands.
-More than 36,000 trees have been deployed through the Southeastern program since that time.
+It is estimated that approximately 40,000 trees have been deployed through the Southeastern program since that time.

 Southeastern scientists at Turtle Cove use the discarded trees to help build up marshland in areas that have been impacted by erosion and other factors, said Moreau.

-Partnering in the project for the fourth year is the Southeastern Sustainability Center on North Oak Street, which will serve as a drop-off point for area residents to leave their used Christmas trees.
-Other partners include the city of Hammond and Middendorf’s Restaurant in Manchac, as drop-off sites.
+Collaborating in the project for the fifth year is the Southeastern Sustainability Center on North Oak Street, which will serve as a drop-off point for area residents to leave their used Christmas trees.
+Other partners include the city of Hammond and Middendorf’s Restaurant in Manchac, and a Christmas tree supplier, whose farm is located in North Carolina, for their left over trees.

 Trees can be dropped off beginning Jan.
-2 through Mardi Gras from 7 a.m. to 3 p.m. at the Hammond Maintenance facility, 18104 Hwy.
+6 through Mardi Gras from 7 a.m. to 3 p.m. at the Hammond Maintenance facility, 18104 Hwy.
 190, next to Piggly Wiggly Super Market.
 The Southeastern Sustainability Center, 2101 North Oak Street, will collect trees beginning Jan.
-4 through the end of the month from 7 a.m. to 4 p.m.
-Monday through Thursday and 8 to 10 a.m. on Friday.
-Moreau said a Turtle Cove trailer drop off site will also be maintained at Middendorf’s Restaurant beginning Jan 4.
+6 through the end of the month from 7 a.m. to 4 p.m., Monday through Thursday and 8 to 10 a.m. on Friday; and Pennington’s Hardware and Screenprinting will accept trees during the same time period during normal business hours daily.
+Moreau said a Turtle Cove trailer drop off site will also be maintained at Middendorf’s Restaurant beginning Saturday, Jan 4.

-He said the City of Hammond will provide transport of collected trees to the Turtle Cove Galva Canal parking lot area in Manchac where they will be stored until they are deployed in the marshes in March.
+He said the city of Hammond will again provide transport of collected trees to the Turtle Cove Galva Canal parking lot area in Manchac, where they will be stored until they are deployed in the marshes in the spring.

 No flocked trees will be accepted, and all trees should be stripped of any ornaments, lights, tinsel, stands, nails and screws, etc.